Your skin: Shingles

 The blisters may also become infected, slowing the healing process.
 In rare cases blisters cover the whole body and a fever develops.

 Shingles can be spread, but not easily.
 The virus can only get out if the blisters are broken.
-Even then it will usually only infect a nearby person who is already ill or has never had chickenpox.
+Even then, it can only infect a person who has never had chickenpox or chickenpox vaccine.
 And the infected person won't develop shingles—he or she will get chickenpox.
 Shingles only occurs when the virus is reactivated.

 The Centers for Disease Control and Prevention recommends the shingles vaccine for adults age 50 and older.
 If you're in this age group, talk to your healthcare provider about whether the vaccine is right for you.